PhonyLou/blog.qilin.lou/content/code/TDD-in-Scala-1.en.md

 - Make test correct (By write production code)
 - Remove duplication between test and production code

 Looks we need to let the test pass.
-Actually, I have the fastest magic to let the bar turn green, just as following
+I have the fastest magic to let the bar turn green, just as following

 ``` Scala
 package com.example